Margaret Gibson (actress): Career

-She began her stage career at the age of 12, apparently when her father left and she remained as the sole means of support for her mother.
+She began her stage career at the age of 12, when her father allegedly left and she remained as the sole means of support for her mother.
 Gibson appeared on the Pantages Vaudeville Circuit for over two years.
 In 1909, she became a member of the Theodore Lorch Stock Company in Denver, where she was cast in a wide variety of roles.
 She entered the film industry in 1912, getting a job with Vitagraph in Santa Monica, where she stayed for three years.
 For six months during this period, Taylor was acting in the same studio and they made four films together: The Love of Tokiwa, The Riders of Petersham, The Kiss, and A Little Madonna.
 An article in Variety the following year noted that the 19-year-old budding film star had purchased a cliffside bungalow overlooking the Pacific Ocean in Santa Monica.
 In 1915, she left Vitagraph and went to the Thomas Ince Film Company, where she played a small supporting role in The Coward, the film which made Charles Ray a star.
 She subsequently had supporting roles in many comedy shorts and was the subject of several promotional articles in fan magazines.

 Her first starring role after Vitagraph was in Mutual Masterpicture's The Soul's Cycle (1916), in which she played both an attractive Roman maiden and a modern New York heiress.
 Other noted roles included leads in The Riders of Petersham, Back to Eden, and The Outlaw.

 In 1917, Gibson was arrested for vagrancy under circumstances which included allegations of drug (opium) dealing.
 After a "largely attended" public trial, the popular actress, who "during intermissions... was the center of a bevy of young women," was acquitted, but the publicity forced her to quietly change her screen name to Patricia Palmer (among other names).
 She continued to work in films, but had few leading roles.
 Gibson obtained many bit parts, including a brief appearance in The King of Kings.